-Discussion of the standardization process and the RFC document series is presented first, followed by an explanation of the terms.
+A discussion of the standardization process and the RFC document series is presented first, followed by an explanation of the terms.
 Sections 6.2 - 6.9 contain the lists of protocols in each stage of standardization.
-Finally come pointers to references and contacts for further information.
+Finally are pointers to references and contacts for further information.

 This memo is intended to be issued approximately quarterly; please be sure the copy you are reading is current.
-Current copies may be obtained from the Network Information Center or from the Internet Assigned Numbers Authority (see the contact information at the end of this memo).
-Do not use this edition after 31-July-93.
+Current copies may be obtained from the Network Information Center (INTERNIC) or from the Internet Assigned Numbers Authority (IANA) (see the contact information at the end of this memo).
+Do not use this edition after 28-February-94.